MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M06_L06_Integrate_Azure_Key_Vault_With_Azure_Pipelines.md

 1. Your pipeline will by default have the name based on the project name.
 Rename it to **eshoponweb-ci-dockercompose** in order to identify the pipeline better.

-1. Once the pipeline run completes, use the web browser to navigate to the Azure Portal, open the **rg-eshoponweb-docker** resource group, and select the entry representing the Azure Container Registry (ACR) deployed by the pipeline.
+1. Once the pipeline run completes, use the web browser to navigate to the Azure Portal, open the **rg-eshoponweb-secure** resource group, and select the entry representing the Azure Container Registry (ACR) deployed by the pipeline.

    > **Note**: In order to view repositories in the registry, you need to grant to your user account a role that provides such access.
 You will use for this purpose the AcrPull role.